 \subsection{User interface}

 We developed a user interface for Elisabot with Telegram, an instant messaging application available for smartphones or computers.
-We select it because it is easy to use and it offers an API for developers to connect bots to the Telegram system.
-It enables to create special accounts for bots which do not require a phone number to set up.

 Telegram is only the interface for the code running in the server.
 The bot is executed via an HTTP-request to the API.
 Users can start a conversation with Elisabot by typing \texttt{@TherapistElisabot} in the searcher and executing the command \texttt{/start}, as can be seen in the Figure \ref{fig:telegram}.
-Messages, commands and requests sent by users are passed to the software running on the server.
-We add \texttt{/change}, \texttt{/yes} and \texttt{/exit} commands to enable more functionalities. \texttt{/Change} gives the opportunity to the user to change the image in case the user does not want to talk about it, \texttt{/yes} accepts the image which is going to talk about and \texttt{/exit} finishes the dialogue with Elisabot.
+We add more commands like \texttt{/change}, \texttt{/yes} and \texttt{/exit} to enable more functionalities.
 The commands can be executed either by tapping on the linked text or typing them.